 The Menuhin Competition has an impressive track record of counting some of the world’s most gifted violinists among its participants and prizewinners.
-Since 1983, many have gone on to major international careers, for example: Tasmin Little, Isabelle van Keulen, Nikolaj Znaider, Ilya Gringolts, Julia Fischer, Daishin Kashimoto, Ning Feng and more recently Chad Hoopes, Ray Chen, Daniel Lozakovitj, Callum Smart, Kerson Leong and Stephen Waarts.
+Since 1983, many have gone on to major international careers, for example: Tasmin Little, Isabelle van Keulen, Nikolaj Szeps-Znaider, Ilya Gringolts, Julia Fischer, Daishin Kashimoto, Corina Belcea, Ning Feng and more recently Chad Hoopes, Ray Chen, Daniel Lozakovitj, Callum Smart, Kerson Leong and Stephen Waarts.

 Chad Hoopes, winner of the 2008 Junior 1st Prize, became the youngest violinist ever signed by IMG Artists, and winner of the 2008 Senior 1st Prize.
 Ray Chen went on to win the Queen Elisabeth Competition in 2009, was signed by CAMI in 2010 and now exclusively records with Sony.
 His debut album ‘Virtuoso’ won the ECHO Classic Award.
 The press says about Ray: “he found himself in the limelight after winning the 2008 Yehudi Menuhin Competition, and then in 2009 the Concours Reine Elisabeth in Brussels, two of the world’s most important violin competitions.”